Ash7119/WEC-2021-Analysis/README.md

 - Color: Driver stint
 - Line group: Team number

-What this view shows: This plot highlights the lap by lap consistency patterns of each stint individually which makes it easier to compare pace and degradation across differnt stints.
+What does this plot show: This plot highlights the lap by lap consistency patterns of each stint individually which makes it easier to compare pace and degradation across differnt stints.

 Key Insights:
 - Proper separation between stints helps in avoiding misleading trends